Skip to main content

 The official University policy regarding the Use of Facilities and Outdoor Spaces

-Especially during the winter month, weather may cause unexpected changes in the normal hours of operation for the University and Stamp:
+Especially during the winter months, weather may cause unexpected changes in normal operation for the University and/or Stamp.
+These weather policies will also be used if there are other campus emergencies that impact the operations of campus and/or Stamp:

-• If the University is closed all events scheduled in the Stamp and other Stamp managed spaces will be cancelled
+• If the University and/or Stamp is closed all events scheduled in the Stamp and other Stamp managed spaces will be cancelled.
+All offices and services inside Stamp will also be closed.

-• If there is a delayed opening for the campus, all events scheduled in the Stamp will start one (1) hour after the campus is open/classes begin.
+• If there is a delayed opening, all events scheduled in the Stamp and Stamp managed spaces will start one (1) hour after the campus is open/classes begin.

-• If the campus closes early, all events in the Stamp will end one (1) hour before the campus is scheduled to close.
-If you have an event scheduled an you have any concerns about weather impacting your event, please contact your Event Coordinator.
+• If you have an event scheduled and you have any concerns about weather impacting your event, please contact your Event Coordinator in advance.

 If you are hosting an event outside, you must have plan for getting event participants to safety if there is dangerous weather (thunderstorms, tornadoes).

-If there is a chance of rain and/or thunderstorms on the day of your event, you need to have a plan for moving your event participants inside for their safety.
-If you hear thunder during your event there is always a possibility of lighting.
+If you hear thunder there is always a possibility of lighting.
 When thunder roars, go indoors.
-There is no safe place outdoors during a thunderstorm or tornado.
-You should stay indoors for at least 30 minutes and/or until after the storm has passed.
+You should stay indoors for at least 30 minutes and/or until after the storm has passes.

 Back to Top